-- the charter, annual audit plan, independence, effectiveness, coordination with external auditors and performance of the assurance and forensic department - the appointment of the external auditors in terms of the Companies Act and other applicable requirements - the external audit plan, audit budget, actual fee and terms of engagement of the external auditors - the independence and objectivity of the external auditors - the accounting, sustainability and auditing concerns identified as a result of the internal and external audits, including reportable irregularities.
+- the charter, annual audit plan, independence, effectiveness, coordination with external auditors and performance of the Eskom Assurance and Forensic department that provides the internal audit function - the appointment of the external auditors in terms of the Companies Act and other applicable requirements - the external audit plan, audit budget, actual fee and terms of engagement of the external auditors - · the independence and objectivity of the external auditors - the accounting, sustainability and auditing concerns identified as a result of the internal and external audits, including reportable irregularities.
 There were no reportable irregularities.